DeeptejD/Operating-System/README.md

 # Operating-System
-This GitHub repository contains a collection of programs wrt the Operating Systems Practicals.
+This GitHub repository contains a collection of programs and shell scripts written to satisfy my OS practical professor 👍🏻